-Water intensity value (m3) Numerator: water aspect Denominator Comparison with previous reporting year Please explain 0.04 Total water withdrawals MWh Much higher SSE uses water intensity to inform water optimisation strategies in its thermal generation plant as well as for regulatory

-0 Total water MWh Much lower SSE uses water intensity to inform water

-consumption optimisation strategies in its thermal

-generation plant as well as for regulatory

-resource efficiency metrics reporting

-purposes.
-For thermal plants water is

-used for cooling and as process water.

-Water is treated onsite if required before

-returning it to source in accordance with

-specific environmental permits.

-For thermal generation water is used for

-cooling and as process water.
-Water

-abstraction and return for thermal

-generation reflects the type of water

-system used by the power station.
-The

-decrease in water consumption was

-primarily a result of the shift in generation

-output from power stations with cooling

-towers, where water is recycled for

-cooling purposes, to generators that use

-water in a system that has only one cycle

-(called a 'once through cooling water

-system').
-These once through cooling

-water systems have lower evaporative

-losses and therefore consume less water.

-This change in generation mix was in line

-with expectations as SSE's closed its last

-remaining coal-fired power station in

-March 2020.
-This resulted in SSE's total

-water consumption reducing to 0.0002 in

-2020/21 compared to 0.0004 the

-previous year.

-Total water consumed intensity is

-calculated using total water consumed -

-thermal (megalitres) against total thermal

-generation output (MWh).
+Water intensity Numerator: water aspect Denominator Comparison with previous Please explain value (m3) reporting year 0.05 Total water withdrawals MWh Much higher SSE uses water intensity to inform water optimisation strategies in its thermal generation plant as well as for regulatory resource efficiency metrics reporting purposes.
+For thermal generation water is used for cooling and as process water.
+Water abstraction and return for thermal generation reflects the overall output of the power station as well as the type of water system used by the power station.
+The water withdrawal intensity value increased primarily as a result of an increased proportion of output from stations that use water in a system that has only one water use cycle (called a 'once through cooling water system').
+The water withdrawn intensity increased from 0.046 megalitres/MWh to 0.055 megalitres/MWh during the two periods (water withdrawn intensity is calculated using total water abstracted - thermal (megalitres) against total thermal generation output (MWh)).
+0.05 Other, please specify Total water returned MWh Much higher For thermal generation, water is used for cooling and as process water.
+Water abstraction and return for thermal generation reflects the overall output as well as the type of water system used by the power station.
+The water withdrawal intensity value increased primarily as a result of an increased proportion of output from stations that use water in a system that has only one water use cycle (called a 'once through cooling water system').As a result, the water returned intensity increased from 0.046 megalitres/MWh to 0.054 megalitres/MWh during the two periods (total water returned intensity is calculated using total water returned - thermal (megalitres) against total thermal generation output (MWh)).
+0 Total water consumption MWh Much lower SSE uses water intensity to inform water optimisation strategies in its thermal generation plant as well as for regulatory resource efficiency metrics reporting purposes.
+For thermal plants water is used for cooling and as process water.
+Water is treated onsite if required before returning it to source in accordance with specific environmental permits.
+For thermal generation water is used for cooling and as process water.
+Water abstraction and return for thermal generation reflects the type of water system used by the power station.
+The decrease in water consumption was primarily a result of a reduction of generation from stations that use recirculatory cooling systems with evaporative losses.
+To a lesser extent a reduction in generation output also had an influence.
+This resulted in SSE's total water consumption reducing to 0.00001 in 2021/22 compared to 0.0002 the previous year.
+Total water consumed intensity is calculated using total water consumed - thermal (megalitres) against total thermal generation output (MWh).